joaocarvalhoopen/How_to_learn_modern_Linux/README.md

 ## Description

-Unix as a family of systems, is one of the greatest body of intellectual work ever achieved by the human mind! <br>
-It was the brain child of Ken Thompson in 1969, because he wanted to play a simple game called Space Travel that he had developed on Multics, and he wanted to be able to run the program in a small computer of it's own! <br>
-With the help of Dennis Ritchie and many other it was born in the Bell Labs but quickly it became a creature of all men kind! <br>
-And become in several forms a free bird to fly by it's own means and to be used as a tool for who ever wishes to learn deeper about it's ways of working.<br>
+Unix as a family of systems, is one of the greatest body of intellectual work ever achieved by the human mind!
+It was the brain child of Ken Thompson in 1969, because he wanted to play a simple game called Space Travel that he had developed on Multics, and he wanted to be able to run the program in a small computer of it's own!
+With the help of Dennis Ritchie and many other it was born in the Bell Labs but quickly it became a creature of all men kind!
+And become in several forms a free bird to fly by it's own means and to be used as a tool for who ever wishes to learn deeper about it's ways of working.
 It's a coherent agglomerate of different technologies that never gets old and like a Fenix, re-born from the ashes.

 ## The objective of this How to